Los Altos North | 07/17/2017-07/28/2017

 Grace Trout, Site Administrator

-Fun Facts: She loves gummy bears and roller skating!
+Fun Facts: I love gummy bears and roller skating!
+I’m so excited to spend another summer with AIW campers!

 Alice Pederkoff, Writing Ranger (Middle School)